 Aside from its fleet of about 30 processing boats and

 trawlers, Trident boasts almost 20 onshore processing plants.

 lobster, mahi, pollock, rockfish, salmon, shrimp, steelhead trout,

 Sales and Marketing

-Trident has grown in recent years by buying businesses that were in the process of being offloaded by competitors.
+Trident has grown in recent years by opening new locations in

 The company was founded in 1973 by chairman Chuck Bundrant.